SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ## The System Console

-Usually called "**the console**", the system console or more computer console, represents the tool, by which we give the computer commands in a text format and get the results from their execution again as a text.
+Usually called "**the console**", the system console or more computer console, represents the tool by which we give the computer commands in a text format and get the results from their execution again as a text.

-Generally, the system console represents a text terminal, which means that it accepts and visualizes just **text**, without any graphical elements like buttons, menus, etc. Usually, it looks like a black colored window, in which we write and perform **console commands**, and print the result in the form of a text.
+Generally, the system console represents a text terminal which means that it accepts and visualizes just **text** without any graphical elements like buttons, menus, etc. Usually, it looks like a black colored window, in which we write and perform **console commands** and print the result in the form of a text.
 In **Windows** the console looks like this:

 ![](/assets/chapter-2-1-images/00.Console-example.png)

-In most operating systems, generally **the console** is available as a standalone application on which we write different console commands.
+In most operating systems, generally, **the console** is available as a standalone application on which we write different console commands.
 In Windows it is called **Command Prompt**, while in Linux and macOS it is called **Terminal**.
 The console runs console applications.
 They read text as an input from the command line and print the output as a text on the console.
 In this book we are going to learn programming mostly through creating **console applications**.

 This is how the console looks in **Linux**: